Table of Contents

 Going off the Internet you’d think you could just grab some of the leaves to use as tp when you’re in the woods and you’ve “gotta go”, and even munch on a leaf while you finish your business.
 With the itchy fine hairs on the leaves, I think I’ll pass.

 As I would consider most parts including the leaves mainly medicinal, and since the leaf preparation is extra work due to the irritating fine hairs, I’m only going to suggest trying the edible flowers.
 Perhaps as a garnish?

 Mullein is primarily said to support these body systems:

 Here’s a local plant that’s a peeping Tom of sorts.
 You can make of it what you will that this majestic specimen showed up in the window of a person just developing asthma.
 Precisely in the window that he sits in front of most of the day:

 Common uses include an oil infusion for earaches, carefully strained tea for cough, and leaves smoked for respiratory issues.

 Rosemary Gladstar uses mullein in many of her recipes like Cough be gone Tea, Glandular Tonic, Mullein Flower Ear Oil, and Mullein-Red clover Salve.
 I highly recommend her book Rosemary Gladstar’s Medicinal Herbs: A Beginner’s Guide: 33 Healing Herbs to Know, Grow, and Use.

 You can make a bright yellow dye from the flowers.
 Add sulfuric acid and it’ll turn green, or add more alkali and it’ll turn brown.

 Mullein will grow easily in rough spots like that gravelly side of a little cabin in the woods (where our peeper stood) but it prefers full sun and well-drained soil.
-It should self propagate well once established.
+But keep in mind it is nonnative.
+It could fill entire swathes of land if left unchecked, crowding out native plants.
+If you must grow it for medicine, be sure to harvest and keep it from going wild.
+For a similar look in a native plant, check out northern evening primrose.

 The tiny hairs on mullein leaves can be irritating to sensitive skin and the throat, so the leaves need to be carefully strained in recipes or wrapped in cheesecloth when used as a poultice.